diegolaraujo/WebScraping/README.md

-# WebScraping - Getting Start
+# WebScraping - Getting Started

 Clone the repository and then compile and run the WebScraping.Api project.